fabianonline/OctoPrint-Telegram/README.md

-	status - Sends the current status including a current photo. settings - Displays the current notification settings and allows you to change them. files - Lists all the files available for printing. print - Lets you start a print.
+	status - Sends the current status including a current photo. settings - Displays the current notification settings and allows you to change them. files - Lists all the files available for printing. filament - Shows you your filament spools or lets you change it. print - Lets you start a print.
 A confirmation is required. togglepause - Pause/Resume current Print.
 	con - Connect/disconnect printer.